jakobhviid/BigDataCourseExercises/lectures/01/exercises.md

 ### Exercise 1 - Kubernetes setup

-You need a working Kubernetes cluster to solve the exercises for this lecture and the following lectures.
-The choice of distribution should technically not matter, but we recommend you use minikube because the exercises will assume you use that.

-To install minikube, go to their [getting started](https://minikube.sigs.k8s.io/docs/start/) page and follow the instructions.
-Note: If you are on Windows we suggest you install using [chocolatey](https://chocolatey.org/install#individual) because it can be used to install other tools that will be used for the exercises.
+WIP - Introduction

+#### The kubeconfig file
+WIP - How to distribute the kubeconfig file

+#### The kubectl CLI

-The tool used to communicate with a Kubernetes cluster is called "kubectl".
-It is also installed with minikube and can be used using `minikube kubectl -- <command>`.
-You can also just [install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
-Other tools might assume that the kubectl command exists, so you should install kubectl aswell.
+The CLI tool used to communicate with a Kubernetes cluster from your localhost is called "kubectl".
+It it used though the terminal like `kubectl <command> <flags>`.

-Once minikube is installed, you can start and stop it using `minikube start` and `minikube stop`.
-If you use Docker Desktop, you may notice that it has created a container and a volume called "minikube". **Note**: The first time you start minikube you should use `minikube start --cni=flannel` or you might have problems with [exercise 5](#exercise-5---adding-more-nodes).
+You read more about the CLI and how to install it here: [install kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).

+#### Wrap up

+> All the following exercises assume you have access to the Kubernetes cluster and the `kubectl` CLI installed on your local host.

 ### Exercise 2 - Deploy "Hello World" application